top of page

 Jacob Goodstoney was the last in a long line of dynastic chiefs, a leader during a time of tremendous change for the Nakoda or Stoney people.

 Walking Buffalo (Tatâga Mânî), also know as George McLean, was born in 1871.
 He attended the school in Morleyville and continued his education in Red Deer, then Winnipeg.
-He worked for a time as a blacksmith and for the NWMP.
+He worked for a time as a blacksmith and for the NWMP in Calgary.

-Walking Buffalo returned to Morley to become a medicine man, councilor and eventually, Chief.
+Walking Buffalo later returned to Morley.
 He was an actively involved in Banff Indian Days and the Calgary Stampede.
 Walking Buffalo was known for his skill with people; he was able to relate to people of all ages and races.

 Late in life, as a member of the Moral Re-Armament Movement, he traveled the world to promote peace.
 John Laurie remembers: “to hear him engage in one of his dissertations made a person ask whether or not one of the ancient philosophers has been reincarnated in this century.”
 Walking Buffalo died in 1967.